matthewmx86/Redmond97/README.md

 The frame borders should now look aligned between the notification area and the Orage Clock applets.
 (Note that there will be a small gap between the two applets this is currently a bug in the theme.)

+### Xfce4 Panel Configuration (GTK3 Panel)
+The theme includeds a hack to make the clock applet and system tray applet appear inside the same frame.
+To acheive this the right border from the tray applet has been removed and the left border on the clock applet has been removed.
+To display correctly the systemtray applet should be followed by either the xfce4 clock applet or the orage clock applet.
+You will need to uncheck the "show frame" option for the system tray using the exmaple above for the GTK2 panel.

+### Application menu
+Both the XFCE4 application menu button and Whisker Menu buttons are styled and either one can be used.
+The theme styles the Whisker Menu window and supports most user configurations, no particular settings are required.
+In MATE desktop the custom menu bar applet has been styled and includes a styled application menu.

 #### Firefox theme
 You will first need to find your firefox user profile directory.
 It is usually the one that ends with ".default".